Ogden, Utah Physical Custody Attorney

 Primary Physical Custody (Sometimes Called Sole Physical Custody)

-If you are awarded primary physical custody, that means the court has ordered that your child will spend at least 255 overnights with you every year, but it could be more.
-At a minimum, the other parent will usually be granted overnights with your child for at least Friday and Saturday every other weekend.
 Many individuals mistakenly believe that primary physical custody means that the other parent doesn’t get to see the children at all.
 That is almost never the case.
 However, it is true that if you are awarded primary physical custody the other parent will not see the child nearly as often as you do.

 Joint Physical Custody